alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 </script>
 <link rel="stylesheet" href="/assets/css/style.css">

 This post covers the content of a research sprint I did last month on OthelloGPT, following an initial [Replication]({% post_url 2025-03-02-othello-gpt-0 %}) project.
-I build on prior work by presenting a new linear feature in the model's residual stream, which I use to mechanistically interpret an attention head.
-Aside from some preliminary work on research directions that I decided not to pursue for the sprint, this work was done over 16 hours in 2 days.
+I build on prior work by presenting a new linear feature in the model's residual stream, which I use to interpret some mechanisms in an attention head.
+The main body of work was done in 16 hours over 2 days.

 # Table of Contents
 <div style="border: 1px solid #ccc; background-color:rgb(239, 251, 255); padding: 10px; margin-bottom: 10px; width: 250px">